rei/rei-cedar-docs/docs/release-notes/summer-2020/README.md

 ### CdrFormGroup Component

-CdrAlert is a simple wrapper component for grouping together form elements with a common label.
+CdrFormGroup is a simple wrapper component for grouping together form elements with a common label.
 See the [CdrFormGroup docs](../../components/form-group/) for more details and usage guidelines.

 ### CdrButton Icon Left and Right Slots

 CdrButton has updated with 2 additional slots, `icon-left` and `icon-right`, for rendering icons to the left or right of the button text.
-Using these slots ensures that the icon is properly spaced within the button and that it's size adjusts with the button size.
+Using these slots ensures that the icon is properly spaced within the button and that its size adjusts with the button size.
 The original `icon` slot can still be used for rendering `icon-only` buttons.
 See the [CdrButton docs](../../components/buttons/#slots) for more details.

 ### CdrButton Link Style